 However, in the third step for a client device to establish connection to a hidden wireless network, the access point confirms to the client device that it is broadcasting the wireless network under that name.
 A wireless card operating in normal mode that is controlled by an operating system does not analyze this notification, and the network will still be displayed as hidden.
 However, on monitor mode, we will be able to see these access point confirmation packets, among others, which confirm the network name.

-Acrylic Wi-Fi Professional, thanks to its monitor mode capture driver, also compatible with the Acrylic wifi sniffer, can intercept all the data packets to then analyze them and obtain the network name so that the interface will no longer appear to be “[Hidden]”, but this time the actual network name will be displayed in the selected color to differentiate it from the other networks:
+The wifi analyzer, thanks to its monitor mode capture driver, working in combination with Acrylic’s wifi sniffer, can intercept all the data packets to then analyze them and obtain the network name so that the interface will no longer appear to be “[Hidden]”, but this time the actual network name will be displayed in the selected color to differentiate it from the other networks:

 As we have seen, if you are capturing on monitor mode, you will be able to obtain the network name in the following cases: